KarlTDebiec/Scinoephile/README.rst

 Python package for working with Chinese/English bilingual subtitles.
 Mainly useful for combining separate Chinese and English subtitle files into single synchronized bilingual subtitles.
-May optionally add romanization below Chinese subtitles using Mandarin Hanyu Pinyin and the Yale romanization of Cantonese.
+May optionally add romanization below Chinese subtitles using Mandarin Hanyu Pinyin or the Yale romanization of Cantonese.
 Cantonese romanization is really only useful for older Hong Kong movies (1980s to early 1990s) whose Chinese subtitles `match the spoken Cantonese 1:1
 <https://en.wikipedia.org/wiki/Written_Cantonese>`_ (that is, using 係, 喺, and